Prehistoric Isle

 Prehistoric Isle is a 1989 scrolling shooter arcade video game originally developed and published by SNK.
 Set during the 1930s, where ships at The Bahamas mysteriously disappeared, players assume the role of U.S. Marine pilots taking control of biplanes in a reconnaissance assignment at "Greenhell Isle", a fictional island inhabited by dinosaurs and creatures thought to be extinct.
 Headed by a director under the pseudonym of "Yah!", the game was developed by most of the same team that would later work on several projects for the Neo Geo platforms at SNK.
-Although first launched in arcades, the title has since been re-released through download services and compilations for various consoles.
+First launched in arcades, the title has since been re-released through download services and compilations for various consoles.
 It received positive reception since its initial arcade release from critics who praised the visuals, sound design, gameplay and originality.
 A sequel, Prehistoric Isle 2, was released in 1999 for the Neo Geo MVS but garnered less success than its predecessor.

 Gameplay

 Prehistoric Isle is a scrolling shoot 'em up game reminiscent of R-Type where players assume the role of U.S. Marine pilots taking control of biplanes, which are sent on a reconnaissance assignment through five increasingly difficult stages at "Greenhell Isle", a fictional island inhabited by dinosaurs and creatures thought to be extinct.
 The players control their plane over a constantly scrolling background and the scenery never stops moving until a boss that must be fought before progressing any further is reached.
 Players have only one weapon at their disposal: the standard shot that travels a max distance of the screen's length.
-A unique gameplay feature is the satellite "option"; when collecting a "P" icon by destroying dinosaur eggs, the players gain a satellite "option" similar to R-Type, which fires multiple types of weapons depending on its current stoptrack position.
+A gameplay feature is the satellite "option"; when collecting a "P" icon by destroying dinosaur eggs, the players gain a satellite "option" similar to R-Type, which fires multiple types of weapons depending on its current stoptrack position.
 Various other items can also be picked up along the way such as speed increasers and "$" icons for points.
 If the player's plane is hit by enemies, enemy fire or enough neanderthals climb onto it, a life is lost but they will be respawned with the penalty of decreasing the plane's firepower to its original state.